 - When weaning and beyond, a diet of healthy whole natural foods grown organically are best.

 - Stay away from the standard American diet of sodas, chips, processed foods, and those sprayed with pesticides or grown with antibiotics and hormones.
+Get your free guide to the top inflammatory foods to avoid.

 - Fructose promotes insulin resistance and fat storage.
 This can be dangerous to your health.
-Be sure to avoid foods high in fructose, especially high fructose corn syrup.
+Be sure to avoid foods high in fructose, especially high-fructose corn syrup.

-Please also listen to my other podcasts regarding diet, blood sugar and healthier eating strategies including:
+Please also listen to my other podcasts regarding diet, blood sugar, and healthier eating strategies including:

 Learn about Keto-licious cookies here.